City of Ferndale Climate Planning

 1.

-This technical analysis identifies the scale and scope of emissions produced in our community.
-Knowing this will allow us to identify policies and measures we can adopt to lower those emissions.
+One technical analysis identifies the scale and scope of emissions produced in our community.
+Another looks at climate hazards threatening Ferndale’s people, places, and infrastructure.
+Knowing this will allow us to identify policies and measures we can adopt to lower emissions and build community resilience.

 2.